Digitex Futures Postpones Launch – Here Adam Explains Why

 The Cyprus team tried to reassure Adam that the rounding up or down was nothing to worry about because it is in favor of the exchange.
 But it is basically just another commission system.
 The more the trader trades, the more he loses in the rounding issues.
 Adam points out utterly infuriated, “What part of zero-fee exchange don’t you get?!”

-To summarize, the Digitex Futures exchange, if it were to launch next week, would have no 24-hour trading volume, and no spot price.
+To summarize, the Digitex Futures exchange, if it were to launch next week, would have no 24-hour Betfair Trading volume, and no spot price.
 Traders would not be able to sell a contract that they had just bought, nor can they adjust their leverage.
 Oh, and they are getting charged commissions.

 “What the f**k do I do with this?” implores an exasperated Adam.
 “I’ve been blind-sided here, a week away from the launch and we’ve been delivered a piece of garbage that doesn’t work.
 It doesn’t work….
 We can’t launch this, it’s as simple as that.”